-INTERPRETATIONS AND APPLICATIONS OF THE HOUSTON ADOPTED CODES 2015 IBC, 2015 IRC, 2015 IFC, 2015 IEBC, 2015 UMC, 2015 UPC, 2015 IECC and ASHRAE 90.1-2013, 2018 ISPSC, 2020 NEC, Published 04-01-22
+INTERPRETATIONS AND APPLICATIONS OF THE HOUSTON ADOPTED CODES, 2021 IBC, 2021 IRC, 2021 IFC, 2021 IEBC, 2021 UMC, 2021 UPC, 2021 IECC and ASHRAE 90.1-2019, 2021 ISPSC, & 2023 NEC Published 01-02-2024

-CW No: 2015-B33 Page: 1 of 1
+CW No: 2021-B28 Page: 1 of 2

 PUBLICATION: July 6, 2021

-REVISION: October 17, 2022

-SUBJECT: Administrative Pr Building Demo C rocesses for Alterations on/Re emodel and
+SUBJECT: Administrative Pro ocesses for Alteration ons, F Remode els and

-CODE(S): Building and Res idential Codes
+CODE(S): Building, Resident ial, and Existing Bu uilding g Code s

-SECTION(S) Section 104.1 (Int erpretation and Polic cy) -
+SECTION(S) 104.1 (IBC) and R1 04.1 (IRC)

-This Code Word defines terms related to existing building alterations that is used for administrative processes associated with plan review and permitting.
-The intent is to clarify when an alteration is minor and when it becomes a substantial alteration requiring review as a new building.
-Alterations resulting in <50% of the building area are considered a minor alteration, and building alterations of \geq 50% of the building area are considered substantial alterations.
-For buildings demolished or deconstructed \geq 50% of the building area result in a building demolition as defined below and constitute a review as a new building.
-This clarification provides definitive metrics for customers and city employees.
-This will help everyone to understand the expectations associated with the different scopes of work.
+This code word defines terms related to existing building alterations that are used for administrative processes associated with plan review and permitting.
+The intent is to clarify when an alteration is minor and when it becomes a substantial alteration requiring plan review and inspection as new construction.
+This clarification provides definitive metrics for customers and city employees, and will help everyone to understand the expectations associated with the different scopes of work.

+Alterations resulting in <50% of the building area are considered a minor alteration and building alterations of $\geq$ 50% of the building area are considered substantial alterations.
+For buildings demolished or deconstructed $\geq$ 50% of the building area result in a building demolition as defined below and constitute a review as new construction.

-The requirements established in this Code Word are intended for all structures.
-However, these definitions have no impact on how the Flood Department enforces its own 50% substantial alteration rule.
-In the event a conflict occurs between the four (4) definitions below, the most restrictive shall apply.
+The requirements established in this code word are intended for all structures.
+However, these definitions have no impact on how the Flood department enforces its own 50% substantial damage or improvement rule based on the construction cost.
+In the event a conflict occurs between the four definitions below, the most restrictive shall apply.

-a.
-Minor remodel or alteration.
+- A. Minor remodel or alteration

-c.
-New building. d.
-Building demolition.
+- C. New building

-b.
-Substantial remodel or alteration.
+- B. Substantial remodel or alteration

+- D. Building demolition

-Minor remodel or alteration means a remodel or alteration of an existing building where the total area of the rooms being altered is less than 50% of the total building area of the existing building as defined by the Houston Building Code, prior to any City approved modifications.
+- A. Minor remodel or alteration means a remodel or alteration of an existing building where the total area of the rooms being altered is less than 50% of the total building area of the existing building as defined by the Building Code, prior to any City approved modifications.
+See "area, building" definition in the Building Code.
+Minor remodels or alterations are classified as Level 1 and/or Level 2 alterations per the Existing Building Code.

-Substantial remodel or alteration means a remodel or alteration to an existing building where the total aggregate square footage of the rooms being altered is equal to or greater than 50% of the total building area of the existing building as defined by the Houston Building Code, prior to any City approved changes.
+- B. Substantial remodel or alteration means a remodel or alteration to an existing building where the total aggregate square footage of the rooms being altered is equal to or greater than 50% of the total building area of the existing building as defined by the Building Code, prior to any City approved changes.
+See "area, building" definition in the Building Code.
+Substantial remodels or alterations are classified as Level 3 alterations per the Existing Building Code.

-New building means any new, rebuilt building resulting from a building demolition or deconstruction project, or a relocated building from a different address that is used or intended for supporting or sheltering any use or occupancy defined by Chapter 3 of the Houston Construction Code.
+- C. New building means any new, rebuilt building resulting from a building demolition or deconstruction project, or a relocated building from a different address that is used or intended for supporting or sheltering any use or occupancy.
+See "building" definition in the Building Code.

+CW No: 2021-B28 Page: 2 of 2 Administrative Processes for Alteration/Remodel/Demo, Cont.

-Building demolition means the permanent or temporary demolition, removal, or disassembly of any portion of the structure that meets either item 1 or 2 below:
+D. Building demolition means the demolition, removal, or disassembly of any portion of the structure that meets or exceeds the "total calculated demolition factor" of 1.50.
+Please fill out the cells provided below to determine the "total calculated demolition factor".